alexandrosstergiou/Squeeze-and-Recursion-Temporal-Gates/README.md

 #### Speed monitoring

 We also provide a monitor for speeds in terms of video-reading from disk (CPU), forward pass (GPU) and backprop (GPU).
 Speeds are reported as clips per second.
-You can have a look at class `SpeedMonitor` in `train/callbacks.py` for more information Overall the output at each logging interval should look like:
+You can have a look at class `SpeedMonitor` in `train/callbacks.py` for more information.
+Overall the output at each logging interval should look like:

 <center>
 ...
 Speed (r=<span style="color:#a1e2b7">1.53e+5</span> f=<span style="color:#f3e27a">9.84e+1</span> b=<span style="color:#ff7d75">1.78e+1</span>) ...